TJGriffin/rest-endpoint-example/README.md

 ## Installation Instructions

-1. install package
+1. install package using the installation url from below
 2. apply 'Access Webhook Consumer' permission set to users who need it
-3. create site, making note of the url of the site
+3. create site (can be classic sf site or experience cloud), making note of the url of the site
-4. set public user access to give them ability to create IntegrationRecord__c objects
+4. set public user access (or guest user profile) to give them ability to create IntegrationRecord__c objects
-5. set public user access to give them access to the api endpoints
+5. set public user access (or guest user profile) to give them access to the api endpoints
 6. call the webhook by HTTP POST to {site-url}/services/apexrest/webhook-consumer/{unique-path}
-where {site-url} is the url of the site you created and {unique-path} is the path that will identify the type of call you are making (for use in any kind of custom processing you might want to do for different types of webhoook records)
+    (a) where {site-url} is the url of the site you created (b) and {unique-path} is the path that will identify the type of call you are making (for use in any kind of custom processing you might want to do for different types of webhoook records)

 ```